|Kids living with cancer||10,000|

 Learn more about the impact of the investment in these programs:

-In 2016, Tour For Kids and the National Kids Cancer Ride each raised more than $1 million, while the Inside Ride raised over $1.5 million.
-In addition, many passionate champions and advocates of childhood cancer programs organized events such as Bike for Tykes (which raised a record $320,000 toward research at SickKids), the Ride For Karen team, the Fan Expo team with their Breakfast with the Stars event, and many other amazing events.
+In 2018, 3 of our 4 flagship events raised over $2 million for these incredible programs across Canada.
+In addition, many passionate champions and advocates of childhood cancer programs organized events such as Bike for Tykes (which raised a record $424,100 in is final year) toward research at SickKids), the Ride For Karen team, the Fan Expo team with their Breakfast with the Stars event, and many other amazing events.

 The vision of Coast to Coast Against Cancer Foundation is a world beyond kids cancer.
 The reality is that children will continue to be diagnosed with cancer, that parents will continue to be told “You child has cancer”.
 To help children and parents navigate through this maelstrom of pain, suffering, stress and strain, we remain committed to our mission of improving the quality of life and health outcomes of children living with and beyond cancer.
 Our goal is to ensure that every child with cancer and their families all across Canada have access to the programs and support that help them through their journey.